ilearnio/module-alias/README.md

 This module does not play well with:

+- Native ES modules.
+Module-alias works by patching Node's internal module resolution mechanism, but native ES modules (unlike CJS) use a completely separate system.
+However, custom hooks for that system are for the time being locked behind the `--experimental-loader` execution flag.
+See [59](https://github.com/ilearnio/module-alias/issues/59) for details.
 - Front-end JavaScript code.
 Module-alias is designed for server side so do not expect it to work with front-end frameworks (React, Vue, ...) as they tend to use Webpack.
 Use Webpack's [resolve.alias](https://webpack.js.org/configuration/resolve/#resolvealias) mechanism instead.
 - [Jest](https://jestjs.io), which discards node's module system entirely to use it's own module system, bypassing module-alias.
 - The [NCC compiler](https://github.com/zeit/ncc), as it uses WebPack under the hood without exposing properties, such as resolve.alias.
 It is not [something they wish to do](https://github.com/zeit/ncc/pull/460).